 Supporters of the first series said it was an accurate portrayal of high school life that would spark conversations between parents and their children and encourage viewers to seek information on depression, suicide, bullying and sexual assault.

-the game draws attention to the fact that it is offered for free but features extensive in-app purchases.
+commentes that the game draws attention to the fact that it is offered for free but features extensive in-app purchases.
 Those can become expensive, the NSPCC notes, and there have been reports of children spending large amounts of money without their

 A Judicial Review examines whether official bodies followed correct and legal procedures eg when making licensing decisions.

 It seems that moralist campaigners feel that the council should

 consider wider impact on women and gender equality, rather than just the wellbeing of those specifically affected by the Sheffield club.

 The outcome could of course affect clubs and councils nationwide.